Close

 When choosing a storage solution, consider factors like project complexity, budget, and stakeholder needs to find the best fit for your Golden Thread implementation.

-The Building Safety Act introduces the Golden Thread requirements to keep and maintain prescribed information about higher-risk buildings.
-Several pieces of secondary regulations set out the how to keep information and documents and what information should be included in the Golden Thread.
+The Building Safety Act introduces the Golden Thread requirements to ensure the accurate creation, maintenance, and sharing of prescribed information about higher-risk buildings.
+Several pieces of secondary regulations define how this information should be managed and what must be included in the Golden Thread.

-Effective implementation hinges on training and educating staff about the Golden Thread and their specific responsibilities in managing building information effectively.
+Effective implementation requires training and educating staff about their roles and responsibilities in managing building information.
+Learn more about these critical roles and responsibilities here.

-The Golden Thread must be created before building work starts, extending through the design and construction phases.
-After the building is completed, the Golden Thread should be handed over to the building's principle accountable person (PAP).
+The Golden Thread must be created before building work begins and maintained throughout the design and construction phases, incorporating the regulatory Gateways to ensure compliance at critical milestones.
+After the building is completed, the Golden Thread should be handed over to the building's principal accountable person (PAP).
 They will use it to maintain records and implement any necessary modifications.
 The information within the Golden Thread must be updated throughout the entire lifecycle of the building.

 During Design and Construction: